 There are several forms of limitations a user can face when interacting with a user interface, they can be roughly categorised as follows:

 All major operating systems provide a certain amount of assistive technologies which enable alternative ways of communicating content and functionality especially for users with auditory and visual impairments.
 This includes tools like contrast switchers, screen readers or braille display support.

 It is important to create content which is accessible and to provide technical implementations to enable those technologies.
 The following lists should provide simple guides on what to look out for and prevent common accessibility failures:

-For best practices and additional guidance we highly recommend reading WAI-ARIA Authoring Practices 1.1
+For best practices and additional guidance we highly recommend reading the WAI-ARIA Authoring Practices 1.1.

 Automated Accessibility Testing

 When implementing Forma 36 react components it is important to provide a basic level of automated testing for new components.
 This is why we use axe and Jest to test component snapshots on WCAG criteria.

 yarn add-component) will provide a basic Jest test for accessibility of the component snapshot.
 More information about testing can be found here: https://github.com/contentful/forma-36/blob/main/packages/forma-36-react-components/README.md#testing